microsoft/FigmaSharp/README.md

 * [FigmaDocument.FromFile](FigmaSharp/Helpers/FigmaApiHelper.cs#L101-L105) – to load from a local .figma file
 * [FigmaDocument.FromString](FigmaSharp/blob/master/FigmaSharp/Helpers/FigmaApiHelper.cs#L107-L111) – to load from raw data string

+Here's how to do it with a URL:

 ```csharp
 using System;
 using FigmaSharp;